A Guide to Nesting Sea Turtles in Florida

 What does a loggerhead turtle crawl look like?

+Adult female loggerhead turtles crawl on the beach with an alternating limb movement.
 This results in a unique “track” characterized by diagonal flipper marks in the sand, reflecting the alternating limb movements (Figure 6).
 Loggerhead turtles leave no “tail-drag” mark down the center of their crawl (Figure 7).
 Loggerhead crawls have an average width of 37 in.
 (95 cm).
 It is important to note that injuries to a flipper on the turtle can modify crawl characteristics.

 Green Turtle, Chelonia mydas